 It may be a good time to look into refinancing your student loans.
 It could benefit you financially, helping you save money during the length of your repayment with a decreased interest rate or decrease your monthly payment amount.

 Making any changes to your current situation requires careful consideration to ensure refinancing your student loans is the right fit for you.
 Remember, if you have federal student loans and decide to refinance them with a private lender, you will lose federal benefits, including access to income-driven repayment plans and eligibility for loan forgiveness.
 However, based on your options, low-interest rates can help your quality for some savings.

 For some, this is easier said than done and may not work for you if you are already enrolled in an income-driven repayment plan.
 Still, if you can pay a little extra towards the principal each month, it may benefit you in the long run in terms of paying off your loan a little more quickly.

 Signing up for a student loan consultation with a student loan specialist at Spaugh Dameron Tenny can help you navigate your federal student loans and see how you can pay them off with confidence.

 While federal student loan payments, interest accumulation, and collection activities are still paused, there are several smart money moves you can make with your regular student loan “budget.”

-Although federal student loans are still under forbearance until the end of September 2021, they are not going away any time soon.
+Although federal student loans are still under forbearance until May 1, 2022, they are not going away any time soon.
 Understanding what you owe and your payment options can help you create a plan to handle your debt when federal relief ends.